LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 Section 3 - Experience and Skills (Items 11-15)

-The experience and skills sections provide the algorithm with the keyword depth and authority signals that determine whether you rank for specific search queries - not just your primary keyword, but the full range of related terms your target audience searches for.
+The experience and skills sections provide LinkedIn's algorithm with the keyword depth and authority signals it needs to rank you not just for your primary keyword but for the full semantic cluster of terms your target audience searches for.
+A profile with a strong headline but thin experience descriptions will plateau in ranking because the algorithm cannot confirm topical authority from the headline alone - it needs corroboration from the rest of the profile.

 11. Current job title contains your primary keyword